-With research supporting breastfeeding, it’s easy to feel guilty if you can’t or decide not to.
-If you feel guilty for not breastfeeding, don’t.
-Here’s why:
+It’s easy for moms to feel guilty if you can’t or decide not to.
+See why you need to stop feeling guilty about not breastfeeding.

 Many moms wanted to breastfeed their babies.
 They may have even breastfed their older kids, but this time around seems much harder.
 They have more kids to contend with.
 Their supply is low.
 They may have health issues.
 They’re stressed.